swillinger/knapsack/docs/example-button.md

 ---
 id: example-button
-title: Example: Button
+title: Example Button
 ---

 ## Example: Setting up a button

 Let's start with a small pattern example – a button!
 Here are the basic files and file contents needed to build a button in Knapsack.

 _Note: This example does not include styles.
 Styles can be handled a number of ways, including through a button.scss file in this same directory — this will depend on your build setup._

 File: `button/knapsack.pattern.js`

 ```javascript
 const schema = require('./button.schema');